Shamanism and Reiki Explained

 Types of Shamanic Practice

 There are primarily three variations of shamanic practice - four if counting soul retrieval.
 Although most shamanic practitioners focus on a singular modality, it is possible for some, myself included, to possess the gift (blessing) and ability to navigate through two or more of these practices.
-Although my experience with energy healing began within the scope of lightwork, I have gradually been led to do much of my energy healing 'down in the dirt', walking within shadow work, and soul retrieval.
+Although my experience with energy healing began within the scope of lightwork, I have gradually been led to do much of my energy healing 'down in the dirt', walking within the shadow world and lower realms.
 This growth has been quite intense and extremely rewarding.
 My exposure to dark work practice has also been expanded, and, despite the potential dangers, has proven to be beneficial to others as well.

 Light work indicates practices of both physical (botanicals, potions, song, etc), and non-physical skills.
 The non-physical work is generally limited to journeying for self and others and working on the edge of invoking the energies of others (client not included in this category).

 A Light Worker might use the aid of spiritual entities and guides to assist in healing or take others to where they need to learn.
 Herbal lore, botanical medicine, and many practical skills like midwifery all fall under Light Work.

 Shadow work indicates practices of non-physical skills generally involving journeying including interactions with others and independent entities and energies, physical and trans-literal journey-based seeking, searching, and calling.
 Shadow work may also include advanced healing practices including demon - or low vibration energies - handling and soul-seeking, and guidance.

 Shadow work exposes the practitioner to deeper trials as the very practice often involves exchanges and negotiations with other entities of varying motivations and power, not always 'nice' and lovable.
 Journeys undertaken in Shadow Work can have very positive direct and physical consequences for both the practitioner and the client.